 However, if you don’t want to spend close to 100 dollars, I would guess that you don’t need that much control over your sound.
 The primary remote should provide enough.

 This Unboxing Sonos Beam video, and many others like it, will all show one thing in common.
 Not one of them comes with remote control.
-Sonos has eliminated the remote control from their higher-end soundbar, the Sonos Arc.
+Sonos has eliminated the controller from their higher-end soundbar, the Sonos Arc.

 Its 800 dollars price tag doesn’t include a remote.
 This soundbar can be set up to work with your TV remote.
-But, what you need is an app that gives you great control over the soundbar.
+But, what you need is an app that gives you great control over the soundbar system.
 Although it is an excellent app, I would have preferred a basic remote.

 Although you don’t need voice control for soundbars, it is a valuable feature that can be used to make calls.